 Formed in Bergamo in 1995 by the brothers Alberto and Luca Ferrari and Roberta Sammarelli, they made an impact on the alternative scene with their first self-named album.
 Their style went from grunge to psychedelic and experimental rock.

 Formed by Morgan (another future X-Factor judge) and Andy in the late 80’s, their sound was influenced by new wave and synthpop.
-In the 2000’s they went in hiatus for almost a decade and re-united in 2008 for a few years.
+In the 2000’s they went on hiatus for almost a decade and reunited in 2008 for a few years.